BACK TO DIRECTIVES

 The Gyōji Directive

-If outcomes are excused because of who intended them, the system is invalid.
+If failure is excused because the actor “meant well,” the system is invalid.

 Implementation Protocol